emdev-limited/Valamis/README.md

 Run

-`sbt -J-Xss8M -mem 4096 clean osgiFullPackage'`
+`sbt -J-Xss8M -mem 4096 clean osgiFullPackage`

 Deploy the package and all dependencies to the running Liferay instance